sashakid/ios-guide/README.md

 ## Composite
 The Composite design pattern composes related objects into tree structures to represent part-whole hierarchies.
 The pattern lets clients treat individual objects and compositions of objects uniformly.
 The Composite pattern is part of the Model-View-Controller aggregate pattern, which is describe in The Model-View-Controller Design Pattern.

-View Hierarchy
+__View Hierarchy__

 The views in a window are internally structured into a view hierarchy.
 At the root of the hierarchy is a window and its content view, a transparent view that fills the window’s content rectangle.
 Views that are added to the content view become subviews of it, and they become the superviews of any views added to them.
 Except for the content view, a view has one (and only one) superview and zero or any number of subviews.
 You perceive this structure as containment: a superview contains its subviews.

 <img src="https://github.com/sashakid/ios-guide/blob/master/Images/view_hierarchy.png">

 The view hierarchy is a structural architecture that plays a part in both drawing and event handling.
 A view has two bounding rectangles, its frame and its bounds, that affect how graphics operations with the view take place.
 The frame is the exterior boundary; it locates the view in its superview’s coordinate system, defines its size, and clips drawing to the view’s edges.
 The bounds, the interior bounding rectangle, defines the internal coordinate system of the surface where the view draws itself.
 When a window is asked by the windowing system to prepare itself for display, superviews are asked to render themselves before their subviews.
 When you send some messages to a view, for example, a message that requests a view to redraw itself, the message is propagated to subviews.
 You can thus treat a branch of the view hierarchy as a unified view.
 The view hierarchy is also used by the responder chain for handling events and action messages.
-See the summary of the responder chain in Chain of Responsibility.

 _Uses and Limitations_